 - Mind/body relaxation

-- Promotes joy and productivity
+- Promotes happiness and productivity

-- Better decision making and reports of higher self-esteem
+- Reports of higher self-esteem

 - Induces positive behavior change

 - Independent functioning for children dealing with ADHD/ADD